 The Mahamuni Pagoda is one of the most important Buddhist pilgrimage sites in Burma.
 The pagoda houses the Mahamuni Buddha image, the most highly revered Buddha image in the country.
 The pagoda was built in 1785 by King Bodawpaya of the Konbaung dynasty after the Mahamuni image was captured during the invasion of the Arakan Kingdom.

-The Mahamuni Buddha Image is housed in a small chamber, seated on a throne in Bhumisparsa Mudra.
+The Mahamuni Buddha Image is in a small chamber, on a throne in Bhumisparsa Mudra.
 This posture or mudra symbolizes Buddha’s vanquishing of Mara.
 The legs are crossed with feet turned inwards, and the right hand touches the ground calling the Earth to witness to his past good deeds.
-The image is cast in bronze and weighs 6.5 tones and is erected on a pedestal 1.84 meters high and reaches a height of 3.82 meters.
+The image is cast in bronze and weighs 6.5 tones erected on a pedestal 1.84 meters high and reaches a height of 3.82 meters.
 It is draped in royal costumes with Brahmanic cords and regalia crossing the chest.
 The image is crowned, bejeweled with diamonds, rubies and sapphires.
-The left hand appears imprecise, unusually large, and is seen resting in the lap with an upturned palm.
+The left hand appears imprecise, unusually large, and is resting in the lap with an upturned palm.

 With highlights about structure and beautiful views surrounding, Kuthodaw Pagoda and Mahamuni Pagoda are attractive spots with almost travelers.
 They will be ideal spots for whom want to learn and understand more about Buddhist culture of Myanmar.
 If you are looking for a tour covering those 2 destinations, let’s have a look at Highlights of Myanmar 8 days tour.
 It will for sure give you such a great experience of these two Mandalay pagodas.